tapebrief

 FY 2026

-Reaffirmed unchanged this quarter: Organic net sales growth (low-single digit decline), Organic operating income growth (low-single digit decline), Effective tax rate (approximately 21% to 23%)
+Reaffirmed unchanged this quarter: Organic net sales (low-single digit decline), Organic operating income (low-single digit decline), Effective tax rate (21% to 23%)

 Platform metrics